 Fifth, you can dispute anything that is incorrect.
 If the credit report indicates you owe $5000 but you know that it’s $5500 then it is incorrect and is supposed to be removed from the credit report.
 If when you make the dispute, the credit reporting agency makes it’s inquiry into the matter with the creditor, if the creditor doesn’t respond within a prescribed allotment of time required by the Fair Credit Reporting Act, then the credit reporting agency must remove the item from your credit reports.

 Sixth, remember that the Federal Fair Credit Reporting Act states that a credit reporting agency must “re-investigate,” a disputed item.
 So if you dispute an item on the credit report and the credit reporting agency or the creditor instead verifies the incorrect information, you can still dispute it again.
 You can dispute it over and over again.
 You can also threaten the creditor directly with the proper kinds of law suits in order to express your legitimate concerns that they aren’t taking you seriously.

 Eighth.
 Listen, it’s worth noting that I’ve been to an attorney to have my credit repaired before and you know what happened?
-The other attorney was using the same guide to repair my credit.
+The other attorney was using this exact same guide to repair my credit.
 How crazy is that?
 Download it now and get started on your journey of credit repair.
 That’s how I heard about it.